inventhouse/allgit/allgit.md

   - env vars?
   - some combination or search path of the above?
   - helpers to set or move settings?

+- pylint (and rules to make pylint reasonable)

 ### Doneyard